ZZ3333/Zahar-Zelensky-CV/README.md

 - MSc Economics of Oil & Gas
 - Grade: Merit
-- Received a highly competitve King’s College Scholarship, covering 50% of tuition fees (55 awards for 10,385 students)
+- Received a highly competitve King’s College Scholarship, covering 50% of tuition fees (only 55 awards for 10,385 Masters students)

 #### Any other qualifications